 Phone: (408) 741-2672

-We bring West Valley College orientation and assessment testing directly to high school seniors at area high schools.
-If you qualify, you can:
+We bring West Valley College assessment directly to high school seniors at area high schools.
+Check with your high school counselor for information about testing dates.

 PARENTS: You must have a note from your student allowing you to conduct business for him or her.